mattlewis92/angular-bootstrap-calendar/README.md

 ## Configuring date formats

-You can easily customise the date formats and i18n strings used throughout the calendar by using the calendarConfigProvider.
+You can easily customise the date formats and i18n strings used throughout the calendar by using the `calendarConfigProvider`.
 Please note that these example formats are those used by moment.js and these won't work if using angular as the date formatter.
 Example usage:

 ```javascript
 angular.module('myModule')